realxye/realxye.github.io/_posts/2019-10-25-get-started.md

 Consider following things when you choose a theme:

 - Do you like it?
+- Does it support mobile view?
 - Do you need side column for categories, posts list, etc?
-- Do you need features like search, analytics,, etc?
+- Do you need features like search, analytics, etc?
 - Do you need to support comments?

 ### **Step 2:** Apply the theme